 - Implementation of Blockwise Transfers (RFC 7959)

-- Implementation of the Resource Directory draft (draft-ietf-core-resource-directory-02)
+- Implementation of the Resource Directory draft (draft-ietf-core-resource-directory-20)

 - Implementation of DTLS 1.2 (RFC 6347)

-- (branch 2.0.x only) experimental implementation of DTLS 1.2 Connection ID (draft-ietf-tls-dtls-connection-id-03).
-Though the draft is not released, the new record type and hello extension is still pending to be registered at IANA.
-These values may change with the release!
+- Experimental implementation of DTLS 1.2 Connection ID (draft-ietf-tls-dtls-connection-id-06).
+The draft is not released, the new record type and hello extension have early assigned code-points.
+According the IETF, these code-point values are final.

-- (branch 2.0.x only) experimental (currently not complete) implementation of CoAP over TCP (RFC 8323)
+- Experimental (currently not complete) implementation of CoAP over TCP (RFC 8323)

-- (branch 2.0.x only) experimental implementation of OSCORE (Object Security for Constrained RESTful Environments), see draft-ietf-core-object-security-16.
+- Experimental implementation of OSCORE (Object Security for Constrained RESTful Environments), see draft-ietf-core-object-security-16.